 Parsing data from other websites has become a thing that has become easy for me.
 Most of what you see in weather pages come from other websites.
 The automated scripts simply strip out pieces and throw them into a database.
 When you call up the webpage, it pulls the information out of the database, creates the HTML, and sends it to your browser.
 Automating the website has made it rather easy to maintain, since I really don't have to do anything but provide electricity and an internet connection.

 My only real involvement in keeping the website up to date is checking from time to time to see if the scripts are pointing at the right websites, or if the websites even still exist.
 From time to time features are added, or taken out.
-I still have a list of things I would like to add to the site, but for now, the travel is too much.
-I've tried working on the site when I'm on the road, but the lack of sleep becomes too much to bear with most trips.
+I still have a list of things I would like to add to the site, but for now, I'm focusing on getting settled in at the new job.
+I've been playing with AutoLISP to automate some of our processes at work, which is something I used to play with a lot, so it's been fun to jump back into that and automate my automation work (yes, I'm automating automation).
+Also, I am finally getting around to playing with C, which is something I've always wanted to play with, so that will probably become my new winter project.

 The mailing lists were created so I could get weather information text'd to my phone and later evolved into what you see today due to requests of people that wanted other information.